-Coroner's verdict on death of Louis Edgar in 2016 Kaikoura quake
+Coroner's verdict on death of Louis Edgar in 2016 Kaikōura quake

 The other was Jo-Anne MacKinnon, who was killed in her Mt Lyford home after receiving a head injury.

-READ MORE: One year on: Mother farewells daughter killed in Kaikoura quake
+READ MORE: One year on: Mother farewells daughter killed in Kaikōura quake

-Coroner Marcus Elliott found that Edgar died in a two-storey homestead that was first built in the 1870s with unreinforced concrete that contained river shingle.
+Coroner Marcus Elliott said that Edgar died in a two-storey homestead that was first built in the 1870s with unreinforced concrete that contained river shingle.

-The coroner found that no Building Consents or Code Compliance Certificates had been issued for the building since at least 1944.
+The coroner found that no building consents or code compliance certificates had been issued for the building since at least 1944.

-The records prior to that year had been destroyed in a fire at the council building.
+Any records prior to that year had been destroyed in a fire at the council building.

 "Mr Edgar's death highlights the dangers associated with the collapse of old buildings in an earthquake," the coroner said.